 Join the Detroit Riverfront Conservancy for our annual Dequindre Cut Spring Cleanup!
 Celebrate Earth Day by helping remove litter from the Dequindre Cut Greenway and its surrounding streets.
 Volunteers of all ages and abilities are encouraged to participate.

 Located at: 42° 19' 59.7252" N, 83° 1' 35.7168" W

-Formerly a Grand Trunk Railroad line, the Dequindre Cut is a below-street level path that runs parallel to St. Aubin Street, between Mack Avenue and Woodbridge Street just north of the Riverfront.
-Well-known for its urban artwork and graffiti, the greenway features a 20-foot-wide paved pathway, which includes separate lanes for pedestrian and bicycle traffic.
+Formerly a Grand Trunk Railroad line, the Dequindre Cut is a predominately below-street level greenway that runs parallel to St. Aubin Street, between Mack Avenue and Atwater Street, just north of the riverfront.
+Well-known for its examples of urban artwork and graffiti, the greenway features a 20-foot-wide paved pathway, which includes separate lanes for pedestrian and bicycle traffic.

 Need to rent a bike?
-Visit wheelhousedetroit.com for bike rental information and more
+Visit wheelhousedetroit.com for bike rental information.

 For a map of the Dequindre Cut, click here.

 For a map of the Dequindre Cut Art Walk, click here.